augustmuir/Udemy-Custom-Speed-Changer/README.md

 This is a chrome extension which allows you to set any custom speed(s) for Udemy's video player.

 To Install: [Open/Install via Chrome Webstore](https://chrome.google.com/webstore/detail/udemy-custom-speed-change/mfinfiagnpnbijihonbeadgnfbihhpcf/), or clone the repo and [load it unpacked](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked).
+You must clear the cache for the video player on first use.
+Either do a hard refresh from the video player page (CTRL + SHIFT + R), or go to your Chrome history (CTRL+H) > Clear browsing data > Clear "Cached images and files" (All Time).

 Note:
 -Only supports desktop video player (which shows the current speed on the bottom toolbar near the play button).
--May need a page refresh on first use due to cached files.

 ![Screenshot](/media/screenshot.jpg)